nishantkabra123/capp/README.md

 I saw commits for the PricePlan changes, Offer Filters and Plan Group of my co-workers.

+As I am implementing solutions on new system, it would be helpful if we can skip my task for tomorrow so I can understand how to be effective.
+It will help reduce errors and increase the efficiency.
+I can be ready and continue as usual from Monday

  I got to know more about the application and functionalities.
 Now I am exploring the module and recent commits in the release